July 20, 2012

 * * *

 The morning after the shooting, a radio show interviewed a congressman from the district of Tyler, Texas — the man who had eulogized Mark Wilson on the House floor, and who had and fought so hard to pass the PLCAA, to shield the gun industry.
 He reminded the listeners of the courthouse shooting, and Luby’s, and of Suzanna Gratia’s story.
-“With all those people in the theatre,” he said of the Aurora victims, “was there nobody that was carrying?
+“With all those people in the theater,” he said of the Aurora victims, “was there nobody that was carrying?
 That could have stopped this guy more quickly?”

 There was significant backlash to his comments.
 The representative complained that his words were being taken out of context, and clarified that he never meant them as an explanation for what happened: “This tragedy is not only heartbreaking — it is incomprehensible.
 We should unite together as compassionate Americans to comfort those who are mourning.”